It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 Look, there are other things going on.

-I just let me wrap up this this this theory because it's not my theory, but a lot of people hold it because they're unable to look at what is probably the simple logical explanation and reject it because it's too simple and too logical.
+I just let me wrap up this theory because it's not my theory, but a lot of people hold it because they're unable to look at what is probably the simple logical explanation and reject it because it's too simple and too logical.

 And the simple logical explanation for why the Republicans are pushing amnesty is because their money donors want it.